miketout/social-app/docs/credential-demo.md

 1. Visit [http://localhost:19006](http://localhost:19006), the web app's URL.
 2. Click "Sign in".
-3. With the account provider as "Verisky", click "Next".
+3. With the account provider as "VeruSky", click "Next".
 4. This should pop up the verus.id login screen if the desktop wallet is properly associated with the deeplink.
 5. Review the login prompts and make sure to select the identity that has the credentials in it.
 6. Click "Done" and return back to the web app.
 The login should then complete.